Updated on September 26, 2016

-Making the time to read once you have children can be a difficult task to conquer.
+Making the time to read non-children’s books once you have kids is nothing short of difficult.
 If it’s not Dr. Seuss or Goodnight Moon, it’s most likely not getting read, right?

-After years of talking about it, a few friends and I decided we needed a bit of accountability to make sure we’re reading.
-Drawing inspiration from the Scholé Sisters podcast and call to create Scholé Groups, we created our own book club (with the super cool name “Collective Wisdom”).
-Read More
+After years of talking about it, a few friends and I decided we needed a bit of accountability to make sure we are getting our own reading done.
+Drawing inspiration from the Scholé Sisters podcast and call to create Scholé Groups, we finally created our own book club with a book list to keep us inspired throughout the next year.

 Updated on May 16, 2016